 Candidates for Sedation Dentistry

-The most common candidates for sedation dentistry are those who have anxieties that are stopping them from getting proper dental care.
+The candidates for sedation dentistry are those who have anxieties that are stopping them from getting proper dental care.
 Whether you have a deep-rooted fear of the dentist or a low pain tolerance, this can be extremely helpful.
-Other candidates are children who may not otherwise be able to stay still during a dental procedure and those patients with special needs.
-Sedation dentistry may also be right for you if any of these factors apply:

-- An over-active gag reflex
+• You have an over-active gag reflex

-- Fear of the dentist
+• You are fearful of the dentist

-- Experience uncontrollable body movements
+• You experience uncontrollable body movements

 IV Sedation at Henrich Dental